KOSASIH/Guardix/README.md

 The solution lies in using Artificial Intelligence (AI) to find unknown threats before they can cause damage.
 Guardix offers a comprehensive AI-based solution that uses real-time analysis of network traffic through machine learning algorithms and behavioral analytics to identify and block malicious activity before it can cause damage.

 # Guardix
-Smart cyber security system powered by AI and Machine learning algorithm
+Smart cyber security system powered by AI and Machine learning algorithm.

+# Description
+Guardix is a smart cyber security system powered by Artificial Intelligence (AI) & Machine Learning (ML) algorithm, which continuously monitors and detects cyber threats.
+Guardix can safeguard your data from unauthorized access, malware injection, unauthorized changes and malicious outages.